Sharps Disposal Program

 - Return the sealed container to any fire station drop-off site, exchange it for a new one and repeat the process.

-When making the exchange, always give the filled sharps box to authorized personnel.
+When dropping off the filled container, always give the sharps box to authorized personnel.
 Never leave a sharps box unattended.
-If no one is available at the fire station for an exchange, DO NOT leave your sharps box because it could get into the wrong hands.
+If no one is available at the fire station, DO NOT leave your sharps box because it could get into the wrong hands.

 What Else Do I Need to Know?